LukeShortCloud/rootpages/src/virtualization.rst

 Supported operating systems: RHEL/CentOS 7

 oVirt is an open-source API and GUI front-end for KVM virtualization similar to VMWare ESXi and XenServer.
+It is the open source upstream version of Red Hat Virtualization (RHV).
 It supports using network storage from NFS, Gluster, iSCSI, and other solutions.

 oVirt has three components [39]: